| PARTOWNERS. Persons who hold real or personal property by the same

 and quantity of the cargo; the place from whence it comes, and its destination;

+with such other matters as the practice of the place requires.
 2. - This document is indispensably necessary in time of war for the safety

 of every neutral vessel.
 Marsh.
 Ins.
 B. 1, c.
 9, s.
 6, p.
 406, b.
+3. In most countries of continental Europe passports are given to travellers;

 these are intended to protect them on their journey from all molestation, while